RaoAkif/RentACar-Backend/README.md

 - CSS (Front-End)
 - React (Front-End)
 - Redux (Front-End)
-- sqlite3 for the local development
+- Postgresql for the local development
 - Postgresql for the production
 - Heroku for Deployment